nicolai86/terraform-tools/cmd/schema-checker/README.md

 - all your resources attributes have a `Description` set
 - you're not using reserved attribute names (like `id`)
+- `ConflictsWith` statements only refer to existing attributes

 ## usage